DXsmiley/mathbot/README.md

 Then open parameters.json and change `tokens` to the token of the bot used for development.
 Optionally change the other parameters.

-Is is *strongly* recommend that you setup an instance of Redis if you want to use the bot on even a moderate scale.
+It is *strongly* recommend that you setup an instance of Redis if you want to use the bot on even a moderate scale.
 The disk-based keystore is easy to setup but runs very slowly, and as such is only useful of a development tool.

 Then navigate into the `mathbot` directory and run the bot with `python bot.py parameters.json`.